Navigation

 Difficult, 9 miles out and back

 Many pass the Sheep Mountain trailhead on their way to Estes Park, unaware of its gorgeous panoramic scenery and vibrant blooms.
 Purple pasqueflowers and skullcaps, white prickly poppies and many other native plants grow along this steep path, which climbs nearly 3,000 feet in elevation.
-Turn right at the junction to reach Sheep Mountain and to make the hour-and-fifteen-minute drive extra worthwhile, consider summiting the neighboring Stone Mountain, too.
+Turn right at the junction to reach Sheep Mountain; to make the hour-and-fifteen-minute drive extra worthwhile, consider summiting the neighboring Stone Mountain, too.

 Devil's Thumb Lake Trail